michaelmarty/UniDec/readme.md

 ## Change Log

+v.4.0.2

+Added control of spectra color map on MetaUniDec.

+Added Waterfall Plots on Experimental Menu in MetaUniDec.

+Bug fix to PDF Report Generator.

 v.4.0.1

 Added experimental support for **Agilent .D** files.
 Please test it and let me know how it works.
 You may need to run UniDec as an administrator first to get it to register all the DLLs correctly.